Edict of Amboise: Background

 Hoping to resolve the increasingly bitter conflict between French Huguenots and Catholics, in January 1562 Catherine de' Medici issued the Edict of January allowing limited toleration to Protestants.
-This was immediately denounced by those Catholics who opposed such concessions, led by Francis, Duke of Guise, who in March oversaw the killing of Protestant worshippers in the Massacre of Vassy, often considered the starting point of the French War of Religion.
+This was immediately denounced by those Catholics who opposed such concessions, led by François, Duke of Guise, who in March oversaw the killing of Protestant worshippers in the Massacre of Vassy, often considered the starting point of the French War of Religion.

 On 2 April, Orléans was seized by a Huguenot force under Condé, as well as a number of other towns, including Tours, Lyon and Rouen.
 The two sides held peace talks over the period 18 to 28 May but these failed, since Condé insisted Guise be removed from court, a demand the Crown could not accept.
 Anne de Montmorency, the Constable of France, continued negotiations on behalf of the Crown but his terms were also unacceptable; they included a ban on Protestant preachers and the exile of Condé and other Protestant leaders until Charles IX of France reached his majority.

 Catholic success in retaking areas seized by the Huguenots meant prospects for a negotiated peace dwindled and fresh attempts to negotiate terms as Condé approached Paris in November 1562 were largely a delaying tactic until reinforcements could arrive.
-Shortly afterwards, Antoine of Navarre died at Rouen, while Saint André was killed at Dreux in December and Montmorency taken prisoner.
+Shortly afterwards, King Antoine of Navarre died at Rouen, while Saint André was killed at Dreux in December and Montmorency taken prisoner.
 The loss of these senior Catholic leaders allowed Guise to take control of the Royal war effort, while the capture of Condé at Dreux led him to believe he could crush the opposition and achieve total victory by taking Orléans.

 The assassination of Guise in February 1563 during the siege of Orléans removed a major obstacle to a negotiated peace, while the demoralised Royal army was unable to press its advantage.
 Shortly after this, Catherine travelled to Orléans and on 8 March she negotiated the release of Condé and Montmorency by their respective captors.
 Under her supervision, the two men met on the nearby Île aux Bœufs to discuss peace terms, and on 19 March, the Edict of Amboise was approved by the Conseil du Roi.
 Unlike subsequent edicts, which were marked with green wax to indicate they were intended to be permanent, the Edict of Amboise was sealed with yellow wax, denoting it as only temporary and undermining Protestant trust in its provisions.